cashapp/misk/docs/modules.md

 Misk Modules
 ===============
-Misk is split into many Gradle subprojects to organize functionality.
-The below is an overview of some of the modules.
+Misk is split into many Gradle subprojects to organize functionality and create smaller dependencies for downstream users.

-In general, our module strategy is **TODO**

-We use testfixtures **TODO*
+Integrations with external libraries (like DynamoDB, Hibernate, etc.) should each live in their own module.

+Misk uses the [Gradle test fixtures plugin](https://docs.gradle.org/current/userguide/java_testing.html#sec:java_test_fixtures) to colocate production code with any relevant test helper classes.
+However, there are some `*-testing` modules that haven't yet been migrated to test fixtures.

+## Descriptions

-## misk
+### misk

 Most of the implementation of Misk's web server components.

-There is a lot of stuff in this module.
-Pieces are occasionally extracted into new modules.
+This is the original monolithic module.
+Pieces are being extracted into new modules to align with the smaller module strategy.

-## misk-actions
+### misk-actions

 The core annotations and interfaces necessary to define actions that can be hosted in Misk.
 This package has no dependency on the enclosing container (Misk!) and so your actions can be